wickworks/witchdice/README.md

 ### TO TEST ON OWLBEAR ###
-- bump up the version number
 - deploy to the eye-of-newt preview server
 - install that /owlbear_ext/manifest.json file on owlbear
+- may have to hard refresh to see the new version on owlbear